 How to Copy Files and Directories in Linux

 Copying files and directories is one of the most common tasks you’ll perform when working on the command line.
-In Linux, there are several commands for copying files with cp and rsync being the most popular.
+There are several commands for copying files in Linux, with

 The most simple use case is to copy a file in the current working directory.
 For example, to copy a file named

 file_backup.txt in the current directory

 cp file.txt file_backup.txt

 If the destination file exists, it will be overwritten.
 To get a confirmation prompt before overwriting the files, use the